Servir-Mekong/hydra-floods/docs/algorithms.md

 s1 = hf.Sentinel1(region,start_time,end_time)
 ```

 After we have our SAR collection, we can apply the functions on the image using the `apply_func()` method.
-Since these algorithms take an image as input and ouput and image we can easily apply on all imagery.
-Watch out though...some of these algorithms (specfically `refined_lee()`) are extremely memory intensive and you will likely get a "User memory limit exceeded" error when applying over many (25+) images.
+Since these algorithms take an image as input and output and image we can easily apply on all imagery.
+Watch out though...some of these algorithms (specifically `refined_lee()`) are extremely memory intensive and you will likely get a "User memory limit exceeded" error when applying over many (25+) images.
 In this case, it will work since we are only applying over a few images.

 ```python